Welcome to Rustic Pathways in Dominican Republic!

 Colonial Zone: This is a UNESCO World Heritage Site and is home to the first university, cathedral and hospital in the Americas.
 Take a tour of the walled city and learn about the deep history of the first European settlement in the Americas

-The Bateyes: Learn about the issues facing the Batayes, marginalized Haitian-Dominican communities, on this service and cultural expedition.
+The Bateyes: Learn about the issues facing the Batayes, marginalised Haitian-Dominican communities, on this service and cultural expedition.
 Get to know the locals through service work as you live amongst them and learn about their life stories.

 Jarabacoa Province: Take a tour of a local ranch and sustainable farm near the Rustic Pathways base.
 Enjoy a home-cooked traditional Dominican meal made with vegetables from the ranch’s organic gardens and learn about the organic farming and energy reclamation projects that the ranch is known for